paramaggarwal/nearby-cabs/README.md

 # nearby-cabs
-Find My Friends backend with RethinkDB geo-queries and changefeeds.
+Nearby cab search with RethinkDB geo-queries and changefeeds.
 Think Uber.

 This is meant to be a demo of some capabilities of RethinkDB: